learn-co-curriculum/dsc-multiple-linear-regression-statsmodels-lab-v2-5/README.md

 - TAX: 284

 ## Summary
 Congratulations!
-You've fitted your first multiple linear regression model on the Boston Housing data.
+You pre-processed the Boston Housing data using scaling and standardization.
+You also fitted your first multiple linear regression model on the Boston Housing data using statsmodels and scikit-learn!